a523/StudyTime/README.md

 ## Technical Details

-The extension uses Azure OpenAI service to analyze video titles and determine if they're related to your selected learning topics.
+The extension supports both Azure OpenAI and Doubao Model for content analysis.
+It analyzes video titles to determine if they're related to your selected learning topics.
 Related content is displayed normally, while unrelated content is blurred.

 ## Important Notes

-- Azure OpenAI service configuration is required
+- Either Azure OpenAI or Doubao Model configuration is required
 - Initial setup must be completed before first use
 - Choose appropriate learning topics for best results
+- The extension includes a caching system to optimize performance

 ## Privacy